Stroller15/BioGenie-ai/README.md

 ## Features/Use case
 - **AI-Powered Bio Generation:** Generate high-quality, personalized LinkedIn bios using advanced AI algorithms.

-- **Customizable Templates:** Choose from a variety of professional templates to match your career and industry.
+- **Customizable Options:** Choose from a variety of professional Options to match your career and industry.

-- **Real-time Editing:** Edit and refine your bios in real-time with an intuitive editor.

 - **User-Friendly Interface:** Enjoy a simple and engaging user experience designed for ease of use and efficiency.